sandialabs/slycat/docs/create-parameter-image.rst

   browser.
 * In the *Remote File Parameter Image Model* wizard, enter "MyPI" as the model name and click *Next*.
-* In the login screen that follows, enter username "slycat" and password "slycat" and choose *Next*.
+* In the login screen that follows, choose hostname "localhost", enter username "slycat" and password "slycat" and choose *Next*.
 Note that these credentials will be used to SSH to another machine to load the parameter image data (in this case, the "other" machine happens to be localhost, but the Slycat server can be configured to connect to any other host that's accessible via SSH).
 * In the remote file browser that opens, select the *localhost//home/slycat/src/slycat/web-client/images.csv* file and click the *Next* button.
 This is the file that you generated in a previous step.